| Appendix 5: Articles

 thrashers and other farming equipment which are made

+available for use.
 He gave instructions to carry out paddy

 harvesting and cultivation with the use of farm machines.
+It is scheduled to put 2.2 million acres of

 land under monsoon paddy this year in Bago Division.
 Of them,